-Analogous to the main experiment, respondents can specify how much money each person deserves by hypothetically redistributing the income between the two people.
-If their merit judgments are sensitive to situational influence, they should compensate the disadvantaged person for the adverse situational influence that shaped his choice.
+Analogous to the main experiment, respondents can specify how much money each person deserves by hypothetically redistributing the income (bonus) between the two people.
+If their merit judgments are sensitive to circumstances' effect on choices, they should compensate the disadvantaged person for the adverse situational influence that shaped his choice.
 Redistribution toward the disadvantaged person could, however, also be explained by other fairness motives.
 In particular, respondents might assign more money to the disadvantaged person simply because they prefer a more equal outcome.
 Or they want to compensate the disadvantaged person for living in worse circumstances, for example, for not inheriting any money in the start-up vignette.

-To identify the sensitivity of merit judgments to situational influence, I introduce a between-subject variation that is analogous to the counterfactual study of Section 5.3.
+To identify the sensitivity of merit judgments to circumstances' effect on choices, I introduce a between-subject variation that is analogous to the counterfactual study of Section 5.3.
 Respondents are randomized into one of three treatments.
 The treatments vary whether and what spectators learn about what the disadvantaged person would have done in the advantaged environment.